Fulmofan/monero-site/resources/developer-guides/daemon-rpc.md

 Inputs:

-* *major_version* - unsigned int; The major version of the monero protocol at this block height.
+* *major_version* - unsigned int; The major version of the salvium protocol at this block height.
 * *height* - unsigned int;
 * *block_blob* - blobdata;
 * *seed_hash* - string;